openiddict/openiddict-core/README.md

 EntityFramework (as a store provider).

-Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/PinpointTownes/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth2/OpenID Connect client including the official OpenID Connect client middleware developed by Microsoft.
+Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/PinpointTownes/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth 2.0/OpenID Connect client including the official OpenID Connect client middleware developed by Microsoft.